ygurin/open-mcq/README.md

 docker stop [CONTAINER_ID] && docker rm [CONTAINER_ID]
 ```

-### Quickhost Publicly with Docker Compose and Serveo
+### Quickhost Publicly with Docker Compose and localhost.run

-[Serveo](http://serveo.net/) is a free service that allows you to expose your local server to the internet without any account registration or API keys.
+[localhost.run](https://localhost.run/) is a free service that allows you to expose your local server to the internet without any account registration or API keys.

 > **Note**: Docker Compose has two syntax versions:
 > - **Docker Compose V2**: Uses `docker compose` (without hyphen)